 Runners, cyclists, and skiers all share a similar goal: Staying warm in the elements.
 Particularly, it can be challenging to keep your head and neck warm when active.
+Once you have taken care of your core temp through effective layering, shift your focus to keeping your head and extremities warm.

 The old wives tale is that people lose heat through their head.
 Studies have more accurately shown that if your head is colder than the rest of your body, it will be acutely uncomfortable.